-On the other hand, the mismatch between $g$ and $G$, which breaks the $\pt$ symmetry, will affect the system response as well and it has been also discussed in\,\cite{WLC}.
-Therefore we also need to test the robustness of the optimized scan-rate and the result is shown in Fig.\,(\ref{fig:g-robustness}), where we calculate how the scan-rate ratio $R_\alpha(g\neq G)/R_\alpha(g=G)$ would change with respect to $\sqrt{g^2-G^2}$ at zero temperature.
-In this figure, the scan-rate would drop by half if $g^2-G^2\sim 10^5\gamma^2$ when $g/\gamma = 10^4$, which requires $g - G \ll 5 \gamma$.
+On the other hand, the mismatch between $g$ and $G$, which breaks the $\pt$ symmetry, will affect the system response as well and it has been also discussed in Ref.\;\cite{Li:2020cwh}.
+Therefore we also need to test the robustness of the optimized scan rate, and the result is shown in Fig.\;\ref{fig:g-robustness}, where we calculate how the scan rate ratio $R_\alpha(g\neq G)/R_\alpha(g=G)$ would change with respect to $\sqrt{g^2-G^2}$ at zero temperature.
+In this figure, the scan rate would drop by half if $g^2-G^2\sim 10^5\gamma^2$ when $g/\gamma = 10^4$, which requires $g - G \ll 5 \gamma$.
 For the system with large $g$, it could be a fine-tuning problem and thereby the system is less robust towards the $g-G$ mismatch.